 Our commitment to the environment extends beyond operating in compliance with applicable laws, regulations and requirements.
 We strive to not only act responsibly but also to serve in a leadership capacity in addressing the environmental challenges that impact our company and our stakeholders.

-Review the policy that guides our environmental concerns.
+Review the policy that guides our environmental commitment.

 This effort and its goals are guided by the Exelon Environment Policy, which contains a core set of principles that inform our decision-making.